dcsil/lexislabs/product_research/use_cases.md

 - Shows learning streak, defined as the number of consecutive days (dependent on the user's local time zone) in which the user completed at least one activity
 - Shows the total number of activities completed in the last 30 days
+- Has a "continue where you left off" button
 - Shows weekly and monthly averages of various key aspects of pronunciation like accuracy, fluency scores, etc.
 - Shows the user's percentile position (in terms of overall scores) in relation to other users